Olga E. Custodio: Recognitions

 Custodio was recognized twice by the Senate of Puerto Rico.
 In 2001, she was recognized by Elizabeth Arden/Revista Imagen of Puerto Rico as one of the recipient of La Belleza Inteligente 2001 award.
-In 2017, Custodio was inducted into the San Antonio Aviation and Aerospace Hall of Fame for being the first Hispanic female military pilot in the United States Air Force.
+In 2017, Custodio was inducted into the San Antonio Aviation and Aerospace Hall of Fame for being the first Hispanic female military pilot in the United States Air Force. in she was recognized with the Presidential National 35th Hispanic Heritage Foundation STEM Award.